onginnovations/MR_RetailExperienceWorkshop/.md/4-locomoting-around-virtual-showroom.md

     *UX Buttons*

-    *UX Buttons feature publicly exposed On Click function which drives the user in a specific direction allowing interactions to be performed without an actual scripting involved.*
+    *UX Buttons feature publicly exposed On Click function which drives the user in a specific direction allowing interactions to be performed without actual scripting involved.*

     *Bounds Control*